diem/dip/dips/dip-10.md

 * Fields definition:
    * `domain` - name of a Diem ID domain
 * The `DiemIdDomains` resource can only be published into an account with `Role == PARENT_VASP_ROLE_ID`.
 * The `DiemIdDomains` contains a list of `DiemIdDomain` structs that are associated with a VASP.
-As such, it is possible to register more than one Diem ID Domain for a given VASP.
-We are providing this opportunity to support possible situations when two VASPs merge into one, or when a company wants to provide multiple wallet apps, while having only a single VASP parent account on the chain.
+As such, it is possible to register more than one Diem ID Domain for a given VASP
 * Only special Treasury Compliance account (address `0xB1E55ED`) can manipulate DiemIdDomains resource:
   * Only TC account can create and publish `DiemIdDomains` resource
   * Only TC account can add, remove or update an `DiemIdDomain` within `DiemIdDomains` resource
 * In order to register a Diem ID domain, a VASP needs to submit a request to Diem Association.
-LA will perform certain checks (out of scope of this document) before issuing an on-chain transaction to register a Diem ID Domain.
+Diem Association will perform certain checks (out of scope of this document) before issuing an on-chain transaction to register a Diem ID Domain.
 These checks intend to mitigate irrelevant claims and enforce uniqueness
-* The Diem ID domain can be created as part of creating a `ParentVASP` account.
+* `DiemIDDomains` resource will be created as part of creating a `ParentVASP` account resource, and existing `ParentVASP` accounts without `DiemIDDomains` will have the resource instantiated by the DiemRoot account.
-* An entity (potentially the Association) may at some point choose to expose an open source application(*Indexer*) that will allow indexing available Diem IDs and could provide a convenient REST API for applications to fetch information about the domains.
-The API of such an indexer is out of scope of this RFC.

 ## Diem ID Domain Events

 The Move contract that manages Diem ID domains must emit an event every time Diem ID domain is created, removed or updated.
 Those events are critical for applications to be able to efficiently index existing Diem ID domains.
+An application can be built to listen for these events to construct a mapping of Diem ID domains to VASP accounts for lookup of onchain addresses given a Diem ID domain.

-While Diem ID domains are published into VASP accounts, Diem ID domain events are published under the Treasury Compliance account.
-We consolidate events under single account to allow indexers to follow single event stream.
+While Diem ID domains are published into VASP account resource, Diem ID domain events are published under the Treasury Compliance account.
+We consolidate events under single account to allow indexers to follow a single event stream.

 To store events, `DiemIdDomainManager` resource is published under the Treasure Compliance account(address `0xB1E55ED`).